georgeracu/georgeracu.github.com/_posts/2021-12-31-test-tools-java.md

 layout: presentation
 title: Tools used for testing Java applications
 permalink: /presentations/tools-used-for-testing-in-java-applications/
-tags: [tdd, clean code, presentation, testing, java, tools, mockito, assertj, junit5]
+tags: [clean code, presentation, testing, java, tools]
-description: An introduction into popular tools used for testing Java applications
+description: A short introduction into common tools that I use in all of my projects for testing Java web applications and services.
+mathjax: false
 ---

 <pre>{% include presentations/004-tools-for-testing-java.md %}</pre>